 We have all of the pieces.
 Leadership is now required to put them all together.

 Society for Media Psychology and Technology website: http://www.apa.org/divisions/div46/

-Dr. Bernard Luskin is President of the Society for Media Psychology and Technology, Division 46 of the American Psychological Association and President and CEO of Moorpark College.
-Bernie Luskin has been CEO of six colleges and universities, Chairman of the Board of the American Association of Community Colleges and CEO of divisions of Fortune 500 companies, including Philips Interactive Media and Jones Education Networks.
+Dr. Bernard Luskin is past President of the Society for Media Psychology and Technology, Division 46 of the American Psychological Association and an APA Fellow.
+Bernie Luskin has been CEO of eight colleges and universities, Chairman of the Board of the American Association of Community Colleges and CEO of divisions of Fortune 500 companies, including Philips Interactive Media and Jones Education Networks.
 He is a licensed Marriage and Family Therapist and School Psychologist.
-Luskin received a Distinguished Lifetime Contribution to Media Psychology award from the American Psychological Association and Lifetime Achievement Awards from the UCLA Doctoral Alumni Association, Irish Government and European Commission.
+Luskin received a Distinguished Lifetime Contribution to Media Psychology award from the American Psychological Association, is an APA Fellow and received Lifetime Achievement Awards from the UCLA Doctoral Alumni Association, Commission on the Future of Community Colleges, Irish Government and European Commission.

-Contributors: Thanks to Dr. Toni Luskin, Susana Bojorquez, and Andrea Rambo for your help in preparing and posting this article.
+Contributors: Thanks to Dr. Toni Luskin and Andrea Rambo for your help in preparing and posting this article.

 Luskin, B. J. F., L. (1998).
 Division 46 Taskforce Study of New Career Opportunities in the